-EOC offers a wide range of standard replacement mirrors from Laser Beam Products for laser cutting and laser engraving systems which meet, or exceed, the OEM specification.
+EOC offers a wide range of standard replacement mirrors from LBP Optics for laser cutting and laser engraving systems which meet, or exceed, the OEM specification.
 We can also provide laser mirrors and reflective laser components for obsolete or obscure machines, which are often unavailable elsewhere.

 Much of our business is working with customers to solve challenging optical problems across many industries as varied as Defense, Chemical, Nuclear, Environmental Monitoring, Aerospace, Printing, and Scientific Research.
 We welcome enquiries at an early stage to get a project on the right road at the very start.

-They pride themselves in their flexibility with mirror materials, optical coatings, mechanical and optical tolerances, even adapting existing parts to meet the demands of the customer’s applications.
-Just about everything is standard to them!
+LBP Optics excels in flexibility with mirror materials, optical coatings, mechanical and optical tolerances, even adapting existing parts to meet the demands of the customer’s applications.
+Just about everything is standard to them.

 Applications for gold coated mirrors include: